JWALL000/Snort-Project/README.md

 ## Step 19

 When editing the config, I did run into errors when trying to edit the new rule.
 The error pointed me over to the pulledpork.py file which is a python file.
-The error was that the version of PulledPork was unspecified ( left blank ) so after going over to the site I was able to get the version number and fix this error.
+The error was that the version of Snort rules was unspecified ( left blank ) so after going over to the site I was able to get the version number and fix this error.

 After all that, as you can see - Snort was running with our selected rule set with no errors.